OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 With our existing repository and newly-created Azure App Service, we have laid the foundation for our application.
 Now, we must connect our source code and its destination.
 The first step in this journey is called Continuous Integration (CI).

-Continous Integration is the process of merging local code changes into source control and may include steps to automatically build and/or test the code.
+Continous integration is the process of merging local code changes into source control and may include steps to automatically build and/or test the code.
 When done effectively, Continuous Integration allows developers to rapidly iterate and collaborate, and it helps ensure that newly added code does not break the current application.

 Review the following articles:
 - [About continuous integration](https://docs.github.com/en/actions/building-and-testing-code-with-continuous-integration/about-continuous-integration)